Yoda49/RAID-EMU/README.md

 The script creates two virtual trees (STAGE 1 & STAGE 2) and then compares them (STAGE 3).
 Next, it deletes irrelevant (outdated or deleted from source) files (STAGE 4) and then copies new ones (STAGE 5).

 > [!NOTE]
-> The script requires administrator rights to work properly!
+> Administrator rights may be required for correct operation!

 ## ==RUS==